panisajan/GeneCompete/README.md

 # 🧬 Integration of multiple gene expression with GeneCompete 🏆

 GeneCompete is a tool to combine heterogeneous gene expression datasets to order gene importance.
-Notice that, we suggest using Python function for large datasets.

 ## Web-Application

 https://genecompete.streamlit.app/
+[!WARNING]
+> Notice that, we suggest using Python function for large datasets.

 ## Python function